sderosiaux/every-single-day-i-tldr/README.md

 - http://www.catb.org/esr/faqs/hacker-howto.html ahah, i like that: "Hacker: How To"
 - http://openjdk.java.net/jeps/295 AOT in Java9, so cool ! only for java.base for now, but will extend to anything later.
 Compile with a new tool: "jaotc", then add it to the "AOT classpath": "java -XX:AOTLibrary=./libHelloWorld.so HelloWorld"
 - http://www.history.com/news/9-things-you-may-not-know-about-the-pentagon 2min video about the Pentagon structure, "good" to know
+- https://aws.amazon.com/fr/blogs/big-data/fact-or-fiction-google-big-query-outperforms-amazon-redshift-as-an-enterprise-data-warehouse/ TLDR BigQuery < RedShift (and is more predictable, and is SQL ANSI compliant, BigQuery is not)
+- https://betterhumans.coach.me/cognitive-bias-cheat-sheet-55a472476b18 Our brain is lazy and not focused.
+- https://web-animations.github.io/web-animations-demos/#expandoboard/ Web Animations API is very great.
+Was totally unaware of this thing.. or I forgot! same result.
+- http://blog.octo.com/analyse-predictive-en-temps-reel-machine-learning-avec-storm-et-scikit-learn/ Sometimes, going back to older system is interesting, here, Storm!
+- http://blog.octo.com/kafka-streams-encore-un-framework-de-stream-processing/ Some explanations how Kafka Streaming is working, with examples

 # 26-10-2016